 The cumulative examinations are generally written on the first Friday of the month, from October through May, inclusive.
 Further notification will be forwarded by the Graduate Office.

-Two to four sessions (full-time)
+Three (minimum) to six sessions (full-time)